-In one of the third season episodes, Martin (Barry Bostwick) asks Ed Deline about the character Sonny Corleone from The Godfather (1972), to which Ed replies "Never seen it".
-In a previous Season 2 episode Ed is shown talking to Mike Cannon (James Lesure) about a scene in 'The Godfather' dealing with the Sonny Corleone character.
-James Caan who plays Ed Deline on Las Vegas also played Sonny Corleone.
+In one of the third season episodes, Martin (Barry Bostwick) asks Ed Deline about the character Sonny Corleone from The Godfather (1972), to which Ed replies "Never seen it."
+In a season two episode, Ed is shown talking to Mike Cannon (James Lesure) about a scene in The Godfather (1972) dealing with the Sonny Corleone character.
+James Caan (Ed Deline) also played Sonny Corleone.

 The shot of Danny driving his Camaro down the Vegas strip was used in the opening credits during every season of the show.
 It was attached to Josh Duhamel's billing.
 The shot of Molly Sims rising from the pool in a bikini was used on her billing in the first four seasons, and only removed in the final year.

 Different theme songs have been used, depending on where, how, or when the show is viewed.
 In Australia, Portugal, UK, the Netherlands, and other countries, the theme song is Let It Ride by Charlie Clouser, while in other countries, such as the U.S. and Canada, the theme song is A Little Less Conversation (the Junkie XL mix) by Elvis Presley.
 For the American DVD, as well as the episodes available for viewing on NBC's website, the Clouser song is used.
 Occasionally, there have been different opening songs for some episodes.
 For example, Las Vegas: Pharaoh 'Nuff (2007) opened with "Crazy Bitch" by Buckcherry.